mondoohq/installer/docs/agent/mondoo_scan.md

 ### Options

 ```
+      --ansible-inventory       skip inventory format detection and set the format to ansible
       --assetmrn string         Optional override of the  asset mrn for the asset
-      --collector string        The collector reports the packages to Mondoo cloud only and does not print the result on CLI.
-This is useful for automated environments.
-Supported values are 'http' and 'awssns'.
+      --async                   The async options reports the packages to Mondoo cloud-only and does not print the result on CLI.
+      --collector string        This is useful to overwrite the collector endpoint.
+Supported values are 'https' urls and 'awssns' topics.
       --color string            Highlights text and vulnerability output with colors.
 The possible values of when can be 'never', 'always' or 'auto'. (default "always")
   -t, --connection string       The connection is the identifier a way to reach the asset.
 Supported connections are 'local://', 'docker://' and 'ssh://' (default "local://")
       --exit-0-on-success       Returns 0 as exit code of the scan was successful.
 It ignores the severity of the vulnerability assessment.
       --format string           Set the output format for the vulnerability report.
-Available options are 'cli' and 'yaml'. (default "cli")
+Available options are 'cli', 'yaml' & 'json'. (default "cli")
   -h, --help                    help for scan
       --id-detector string      Set the assset id detector (eg. awsec2, hostname)
   -i, --identity-file string    Selects a file from which the identity (private key) for public key authentication is read.
+      --inventory string        inventory file
       --labels stringToString   Additional labels enrich the asset with additional information.
 Multiple labels can be passed in via --labels key=value). (default [])
   -p, --password string         ssh password (not recommended in production)
       --referenceid string      Optional override of the reference id for the target